roscoebrown/DataDownloader/README.md

 link: [Alabama]

 ### Alaska

+Note<br />
 Link takes you directly to the permit search field where it will populate the current month search (stored in cookies).
-Clicking the blue button downloads a zipped csv file of what’s shown in the table.
+Clicking the blue button downloads a zipped csv file of what’s shown in the table. <br />
 link: [Alaska]

 ### Arizona